deepset-ai/COVID-QA/README.md

 - Many answers get outdated soon

 ## :bulb: Idea
-- Aggregate FAQs and texts from trustworty data sources (WHO, CDC ...)
+- Aggregate FAQs and texts from trustworthy data sources (WHO, CDC ...)
 - Provide an UI where people can ask questions
 - Use NLP to match incoming questions of users with meaningful answers
 - Users can provide feedback about answers to improve the NLP model and flag outdated or wrong answers